 Pte Frederick Ellis Ingram (1899-1918)

-Unknown to Frederick, his time at the front was to prove extremely short-lived, and by the time he reached the ‘Roma Line’ on 6 August, he only had 48 hours to live.
+Unknown to Frederick, his time at the front was to prove short-lived, and when he reached the ‘Roma Line’ on 6 August, he only had 48 hours to live.
 At 2:00 am on 8 August the battalion assembled in battle formation astride the Bray-Corbie Road.
-As dawn broke, a thick fog had enveloped the landscape, obscuring all movement outside a 50 yards’ radius.
-Zero hour was at 4:30 am, and even before reaching their “jumping-off line” at Burke Trench, the West Kents found themselves delayed by enemy machine-gun fire.
+As dawn broke, a thick fog enveloped the landscape, obscuring all movement outside a 50-yard radius.
+Zero hour was at 4:30 am, and even before reaching their ‘jumping-off line’ at Burke Trench, the West Kents found themselves delayed by enemy machine-gun fire.
 This loss of time caused the battalion problems in keeping up with the creeping artillery barrage that had preceded their assault.
-The fighting was fierce, and the battalion failed to reach their final objectives; however, they doggedly held on to any gains they did make.
-198 ranks were either killed or wounded during the day; Frederick was amongst the former.
+The fighting was fierce, and they failed to reach their final objectives; however, the battalion doggedly held on to any gains they did make.
+One hundred ninety-eight ranks were either killed or wounded during the day; Frederick was amongst the former.
 His commanding officer wrote to Mary:

 Dear Mrs Ingram,